opnsense/docs/source/manual/reverse_proxy.rst

 Modern clients and servers should support TLS 1.2 and TLS 1.3.
 All others should be disabled.

-TLS - Diffenent ways to use it
+TLS - Different ways to use it
 ==============================

 1) Breaking up the connection on the firewall (down- and upstream are using TLS)